Commercial Photography Captured Remotely

 This allowed Jeff with post-production to edit images, create mockups and save to an FPO folder that was shared with the client.
 It made for a super quick turnaround on feedback and approval of images before being polished and uploaded to a FINALS folder.
 No more file transfer emails being sent back and forth to the agency/client.

-C. Clearly marked folders allowed for images to be moved through a process that was crystal clear to the team.
+C. Create a system of clearly marked folders.
+Clearly marked folders allowed for images to be moved through a process that was crystal clear to the team.
 There was a clear progression of assets through the folders until they landed in the FINALS folder and easily dragged and dropped into the client’s DAM (Digital Asset Management) system.

 4.)
 Qualified Digital Tech